 I poked the last piece of scraggly broccoli with my fork and swirled it around the now cold garlic sauce that puddled on my plate.
 My stomach was already heavy, but I just couldn’t leave that lonely stalk on my plate alone.

 The final bite was more of a conquest (or a compulsion) to leave no soldier behind.
-20 minutes later I wondered if that was The Bite that pushed my belly over the edge to uncomfortable?
+Twenty minutes later, I wondered if that was The Bite that pushed my belly over the edge to uncomfortable?

 As humans, we like to be full.
 It’s a preference wired into our DNA.
 Being full means sustenance and nutrition, and those two things mean survival.
 Well, at least before we lived just minutes away from Restaurant Row.